-If it's a family you are hoping to attract, consider the local schools, safety, parks, running trails and other recreational activities nearby.
+Family Focused: If it's a family you are hoping to attract, consider the local schools, safety, parks, running trails and other recreational activities nearby.
 It's common sense, but it can save you time by significantly narrowing down your search area.

 Positive Cash Flow: